DaemonOverlord/Fluid/README.md

 ```

 ######Joining a world
-To join a world, all you need is a client thats logged in.
+To join a world, all you need is a client that's logged in.
 You can use a world id or world url.

 ```c#